 Some folks have said they were surprised by the numbers on their tickets with the game’s new format.
 They wondered if they’d received a fraudulent ticket because they didn’t think that the numbers on their Powerball tickets just possible.

 The short answer is: The tickets aren’t fraudulent and there’s nothing wrong.
 Powerball has been redesigned, so the numbers you see on your tickets may look a little different than you’ve seen in the past.

-Here are the basics: Powerball plays will still cost $2 each.
-There will be better overall odds of winning any prize, a big jump up to $50,000 for the game’s third prize level, and a chance for players to multiply most winnings by up to 10 times when the jackpot is $150 million or less.
+And here are the other changes in Powerball: There are now better overall odds of winning any prize in the game; the game’s third prize level (for matching four of the first five numbers and the Powerball) made a big jump up to $50,000; and players now have a chance to multiply most winnings by up to 10 times with the Power Play® option when the jackpot is $150 million or less.